July 21, 2025 City Council Minutes

 Announcements:

-- Merritt Days Committee meeting
+- 2025 Merritt Days Planning Committee

-- Tuesday, May 28th at 5:30pm at the Mountain Iron Library
+- Tuesday, June 17th at the Mountain Iron Library from 5:00pm – 6:00pm

 Submitted by: